A warm welcome to the official site of author Steve Chiasson Eston.

-Here, you'll find information about my stories and projects, some notes and thoughts posted in my blog every few weeks, a monthly newsletter to receive updates and special content, as well as links where you can find me elsewhere on the Web.
+Here, you'll find information about my stories and projects, some notes and thoughts posted in my blog every few weeks, a newsletter to receive updates and special content, as well as links where you can find me elsewhere on the Web.
 The site also has some stories available for download.
 A search box makes it easy to find specific stories or other topics you are looking for.

 I write mostly fantasy and science-fiction.
 Balancing work and writing can be challenging, so my projects reflect this reality.
 Some of my stories are short.
 Others are long.
 Some stand alone while a few are series.
 Some are experimental and some offer additional background into larger stories.
 To learn more about a specific story, find it using the search or click on the story title or cover anywhere on the site.